Structure and Naming

 In this chapter, we explain how your unittest project should be structured and how you shall name your classes and test methods.

-We recommend the following project structure for small unit tests with 1-50 test suites:
+If you like to keep your tests in a separate repository, we recommend the following project structure for small unit tests with 1-50 test suites:

 unittest-project